yuriycode/javarush/README.md

-# javarush
+# Lectures
-Tasks from JavaRush
+Learning Java, Kotlin, Android

-In this repository you will see how I master the basics of the coolest Java language on the famous resource "JavaRush".
+In this repository you will see how I master the basics of the coolest Java, Kotlin, Android on the famous resources.

 Thank you for following my profile, I will show my knowledge!